Sivut kuvina

 Entry and Clearance of Goods for Exportation.

-Entry and clearance.
+Entry and

-and
+shipment and

-114. Before any warehoused goods subject to duties on exportation, or exportable only under particular rules, given for due regulations, or restrictions, shall be permitted to be shipped exportation. for exportation, the exporter or his agent shall give security Form 7 in by bond in double the amount of duty payable by law Schedule 2. upon the importation of such goods, with one or more sufficient sureties that such goods shall within the time therein stipulated be duly shipped and exported beyond the jurisdiction and landed at the place for which they are entered outwards, or otherwise accounted for to the satisfaction of the Comptroller of Customs, and shall not be unshipped or relanded at any port or place within the jurisdiction : Provided, however, that any person desirous of exporting Proviso. any of the goods in this section mentioned may, in lieu of giving the required security by a separate bond before each and every exportation of such goods, give such security by a general bond, in an amount to be fixed by the Comptroller of Customs, and subject to such regulations as that officer may, with the approval of the Governor, make in
+114. Before any warehoused goods subject to duties on Bond to be exportation, or exportable only under particular rules, given for due regulations, or restrictions, shall be permitted to be shipped exportation. for exportation, the exporter or his agent shall give security Form 7 in by bond in double the amount of duty payable by law upon the importation of such goods, with one or more sufficient sureties that such goods shall within the time therein stipulated be duly shipped and exported beyond the jurisdiction and landed at the place for which they are entered outwards, or otherwise accounted for to the satisfaction of the Comptroller of Customs, and shall not be unshipped or relanded at any port or place within the jurisdiction : Provided, however, that any person desirous of exporting Proviso. any of the goods in this section mentioned may, in lieu of giving the required security by a separate bond before each and every exportation of such goods, give such security by a general bond, in an amount to be fixed by the Comptroller of Customs, and subject to such regulations as that officer may, with the approval of the Governor, make in the matter.

 115. Before any such goods shall be shipped or waterborne to be shipped for exportation, the exporter or his agent shall deliver to the Collector or other proper officer of the Customs a bill of entry of such goods, with such duplicates as may be required by such Collector or other officer, in the Form I. in the first Schedule hereto, or to the same effect, and containing the particulars indicated therein or required thereby.
 And such bill of entry, when signed by the proper officer, shall be the export entry for such goods.